vinitp94/Chess/README.md

 # Chess

-This is a Ruby implementation of the classic game, Chess.
+This is a Ruby terminal implementation of the classic game, Chess.
 To play, simply clone the repository on your machine and with ruby installed, run the command "ruby game.rb".

 ## Implementation